sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

 <!-- TODO --safe-mode -->
-To revert Sublime Text to its default configuration and remove all your settings and configurations,
+To revert Sublime Text to its default configuration and remove all your settings and configurations:

 - Close Sublime Text if it is running.
 - Rename the [Data directory](../getting-started/basic-concepts.md#the-data-directory)